 Ms. Colleen Ennis has been on faculty at St. John the Evangelist since 2014.
-During her five years at St. John the Evangelist, she has served as the 8th grade homeroom teacher, teaching both 7th and 8th grade English Language Arts.
+During her five years at St. John the Evangelist, she has served as the 8th grade homeroom teacher, teaching 6th, 7th, and 8th English, as well as 8th Literature and History.

 Ms. Ennis is an alumna of St. John the Evangelist herself.
-After graduating from Loretto High School ('08), she left for sunny Southern California and attended the University of California Irvine where she graduated with a BA in Social Ecology.
-She attended graduate school through the University of San Francisco where she received her multiple subject credential, English single subject credential, and her MA in Teaching.
+After graduating from Loretto High School ('08), she left for sunny Southern California and attended the University of California Irvine where she graduated with a BA in Social Ecology ('12).
+She attended graduate school through the University of San Francisco where she received her multiple subject credential, English single subject credential, and her MA in Teaching ('15).

 I could not be more happy to return to my old grade school.
 As a student, I spent an amazing nine years at St. John Evangelist learning and serving in a Catholic environment.
 I am so thankful to have the opportunity to be an educator at SJE and carry on the traditions of academic excellence, Christian service, and well-rounded students.